emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "`Azure Application Architecture Guide <https://docs.microsoft.com/en-us/azure/architecture/guide/>`__" by Microsoft Corporation and community
 - "`Azure Data Architecture Guide <https://docs.microsoft.com/en-us/azure/architecture/data-guide/>`__" by Microsoft Corporation and community
 - "Release It!
 Design and Deploy Production-Ready Software" 2nd edition by Michael Nygard
+- "Reactive Messaging Patterns with the Actor Model: Applications and Integration in Scala and Akka" by Vaughn Vernon
 - "The Site Reliability Workbook" by Betsy Beyer, Niall Richard Murphy, David K. Rensin, Kent Kawahara & Stephen Thorne
 - "Service-Oriented Architecture Analysis and Design for Services and Microservices" by Thomas Erl
 - "REST in Practice: Hypermedia and Systems Architecture" by Savas Parastatidis, Jim Webber, Ian Robinson